Dronecode/Technical-Steering-Committee/README.md

 The working group activities are [tracked on Github](https://github.com/orgs/Dronecode/projects)

-## This is a list of the repositories for Dronecode projects
+## Dronecode Project SW repositories

 Please refer to https://www.dronecode.org/dronecode-software-platform for more information.